If you want to stay informed of St. Louis information, subscribe to the Arch City Homes weekly email so you don’t miss any posts!

 Local municipal jurisdictions have the option to opt-out of the sales tax holiday.
-Regardless of where you shop in Missouri, you will not be charged the state portion of sales tax for eligible purchases (4.225%).
+Regardless of where you shop in Missouri, you will not be charged the state portion of sales tax for eligible purchases.

-Be sure to check the links above before you go shopping if you want to avoid all sales tax on your eligible purchases.
+Be sure to check the links below before you go shopping if you want to avoid ALL sales tax on your eligible purchases.
 All of the St. Louis area counties are participating in the tax-free holiday, but you might be surprised at the cities and districts opting out.

-Here are just a few that will still be charging local sales tax:
+Here are just a few of the cities that have major shopping areas that will still be charging local sales tax:

 - Des Peres (West County Mall is located here!)